What is Non-Linear Regression?

 Lastly, calculate the Probit values using the chart

-While calculating the probit values, calculate the slope and intercept using probit values and Log values of the GMAT score.
+Calculate the slope and intercept using probit values and log values of the GMAT score.

-We have to use statistical tools (like R and Minitab) to model the logistic regression.
+We must use statistical tools (like R and Minitab) to model the logistic regression.

 Once the model was established, the probit function was to find whether the chances of student admission or no admission into the business school for a particular GMAT score.